Sprinklers & Lawn Care May 4, 2026

-Graduation Week Lawn Traffic and Sprinkler Honesty in the Denver Metro
+Graduation Week Lawn Traffic and Sprinkler Checks in the Denver Metro

-Early May across the Denver metro stacks graduation photos, family dinners, and the first week the lawn acts like stage lighting.
-Guests cut the same chord from patio to driveway while dogs short-cut the sunny berm.
-Sprinklers that looked fine on a Tuesday test can still leave the party strip pale by Sunday because minutes never matched feet.
+Early May across the Denver metro brings graduation photos, family dinners, and the first weekends when the lawn gets heavy use.
+Guests walk the same route from patio to driveway while dogs cut across the sunny berm.
+Sprinklers that looked fine on a Tuesday test can still leave the party strip pale by Sunday because run time never matched where feet actually travel.

-This page follows foot traffic and water together, not controller menus.
-Pair it with dry stripes and sprinkler arcs when you want the visual vocabulary first, then read May host calendar, sprinkler, and bed guide when you are lining up the next event.
+This page covers foot traffic and water together, not controller menus.
+Pair it with dry stripes and sprinkler arcs when you want to spot coverage gaps first, then read May host calendar, sprinkler, and bed guide when you are lining up the next event.
 For repair help, contact us or call 303-934-9130 with photos of worn paths and suspect heads.

 Foot paths that show up before the chairs do